top of page

 ABSTRACT

 The distinction between analog and digital information has entered the vernacular vocabulary and may seem as obvious as the meaning of the word data.
 Whatever is obvious, as a rule, hides an unpenetrable depth of the foundations of our thinking.
-The terms “analogy” (proportion) and “digit” (finger or toe) are very old and both very early acquired some association with numbers or measuring.
-However, their opposition is relatively new, and most likely it was introduced or at least popularized by John von Neumann in the late 1940s in the context of computing automata.
-[1].
-He considered the opposition of the Analogy Principle and the Digital Principle where in the former numbers are represented by physical magnitudes and in the latter by “aggregates of digits”.
-In his explanation, he focused on the difference in the process of calculation (operations on numbers) which in analog machines involves physical interactions, and in digital machines manipulation of digits.
-Also, he observed that in analog machines we can never get exact outcomes of calculation due to unavoidable errors in the transition between the state of the machine and the reading of the result, but the results of digital calculations are exact.
-Both types of machines existed in those days, but the main direction of computing technology was in the type of digital machines mainly as a result of Alan Turing’s invention of universal computing machines whose operation can be programmed by providing appropriate information to the machine instead of restructuring its design.
+The terms “analogy” (proportion) and “digit” (finger or toe) are very old, and both very early acquired some association with numbers or measuring.
+However, their opposition is relatively new, and most likely it was introduced or at least popularized by John von Neumann (1963) in the late 1940s in the context of computing automata.
+He considered the opposition of the Analogy Principle and the Digital Principle, where in the former numbers are represented by physical magnitudes and in the latter by “aggregates of digits”.
+In his explanation, he focused on the difference in the process of calculation (operations on numbers), which in analog machines involves physical interactions, and in digital machines manipulation of digits.
+Also, he observed that in analog machines, we can never get exact outcomes of calculation due to unavoidable errors in the transition between the state of the machine and the reading of the result, but the results of digital calculations are exact.
+Both types of machines existed in those days, but the main direction of computing technology was in the type of digital machines, mainly as a result of Alan Turing’s invention of universal computing machines whose operation can be programmed by providing appropriate information to the machine instead of restructuring its design.

 The distinction between a state and an observable has many precedents in philosophy.
-Probably the best-known analogy can be found in Immanuel Kant’s distinction of the thing as it is (state of the thing) and our human perception involving synthetic a priori apparatus of knowing (observable).
+Probably the best-known analogy can be found in Immanuel Kant’s distinction of the thing as it is (state of the thing) and our human perception involving the synthetic a priori apparatus of knowing (observable).
 In a much more practical context, von Neumann’s concern about the errors involved in analog computing is similar.
-However, the analog-digital distinction, upon careful reflection, rises from a marginal technical issue to the role of the one of most fundamental principles of the study of information and knowledge.
+However, the analog-digital distinction, upon careful reflection, rises from a marginal technical issue to the role of one of the most fundamental principles of the study of information and knowledge.

 References